Skip to main content

 • Tools and environments that enable an easy interrogation of publicly available data

-Clinical, Dissemination & Implementation Research
+Clinical, Dissemination and Implementation Research

-• Tools and technologies that increase the efficiency of human subjects research or that facilitate the rapid diagnosis and/or clinical trial recruitment and subject tracking, institutional review board evaluation, and/or regulatory processes
+• increase the efficiency of human subjects research or that facilitate the rapid diagnosis and/or clinical trial recruitment and subject tracking, institutional review board evaluation, and/or regulatory processes

-• Increased efficiency of clinical research conduct, including but not limited to regulatory decision support, patient eligibility analysis, and recruitment and retention tracking
+• Increased efficiency of clinical research conduct, including but not limited to regulatory decision support, patient eligibility analysis and recruitment and retention tracking

-• Tools, technologies, and other strategies to evaluate and improve the process of informed consent
+• Tools, technologies and other strategies to evaluate and improve the process of informed consent

 • Educational tools for clinical and translational science